jsaikali/EPA_MOVES_Model/docs/LinuxRunGuide.md

 # Runnning MOVES on Linux
 ### Author: Joanna Saikali

-Stay tuned... this will be completed by 5/25/2021

 ## Changes made to original MOVES
 - Linux versions of dependency installations (mariaDB, sql, golang)
 - Changes to paths, configurations in several config files